Kong/docs.konghq.com/app/konnect/architecture.md

 title: Konnect Architecture
 ---

-The {{site.konnect_product_name}} platform provides a cloud control plane (CP), which manages all service configurations.
-It propagates those configurations to all runtime nodes, which use in-memory storage.
-These nodes can be installed anywhere, on-premise or in the cloud.
+The {{site.konnect_product_name}} platform provides a hosted control plane that manages all service configurations.
+It propagates those configurations to all data plane nodes, which use in-memory storage.
+These data planes can be installed anywhere, on-premise or in the cloud.

 ![{{site.konnect_short_name}} Cloud](/assets/images/docs/konnect/konnect-intro.png)

 > Figure 1: Diagram of {{site.konnect_short_name}} modules.

-Data Plane Nodes, acting as data planes, listen for traffic on the proxy port 443 by default.
+Data plane nodes listen for traffic on the proxy port `443` by default.
 The {{site.konnect_short_name}} data plane evaluates incoming client API requests and routes them to the appropriate backend APIs.
 While routing requests and providing responses, policies can be applied with